 Take A Dive into “Dye Sublimation” Digital Textile Inks

-For many in the industry, “dye sublimation” is synonymous with digital textile printing, but in reality sublimation is just one of several processes that can be used.
-Theoretically any large format printer that can print on fabric can be called a fabric printer, but for the purposes of this blog we are speaking only about true digital textile printers that are engineered to bond or infuse ink into fabric rather than technologies such as latex or UV that lay ink on top of the surface of fabric.
-All of the inks we refer to below utilize water-soluble dyes.
+For many in the industry, “dye sublimation” is synonymous with digital textile printing.
+In reality, sublimation is just one of several processes that can be used to print on textiles.
+Theoretically, any large format printer that can print on fabric can be called a fabric printer.
+However, for the purposes of this blog, we are speaking only about true digital textile printers that are engineered to bond or infuse ink into fabric.
+This differs from other technologies like latex or UV that lay ink on top of the surface of fabric.

 Acid inks require pretreated fabric for fixation and are printed directly to the textile then steamed to set the ink.
 The dyes that make up acid ink create ionic or electrostatic bonds with textiles such as silk, wool, and nylon.
 Fabric with reactive and acid ink must be washed after transfer to remove any residue.
 Reactive and acid-based inks also have to be set into the fabrics with a post-processing heating procedure to permanently set the dyes.

 Pigment inks are finely ground powders suspended in liquid carriers with binders.
 Where sublimation creates permanency when the dye is encapsulated into a polymer, pigments are bonded to natural fabrics using binders and a heat calender process.
 Digitally printed natural fabrics are in high demand, so this is an area we expect to see significant growth in in coming years.

 Which inks are best for which fabric:

 - Disperse and sublimation are used on polyester, acetate rayon, poly-Lycra® and acrylics and require post treatment heat